Consensys/security-workshop-for-devs/README.md

         assert(!(msg.value == 0 && numTokens > 0));
 ```

-This essentially means "I expect it to be impossible for numTokens to be greater than zero if message value is zero".
-You can now use Mythril to find out if that assumption holds for all inputs:
+This essentially means "it should never happen that numTokens is greater than zero if msg.value (the amount of Ether sent) is zero".
+Obviously, as the attacker we actually *want* this to happen.
+So let's use Mythril's symbolic execution engine to find the right inputs:

 ```
 $ myth -mexceptions -x exercise2/contracts/Tokensale.sol --verbose-report
 ```

-By adding the `--verbose-report` flag, Mythril will give you the transaction data needed to trigger every bug it finds.
+By adding the `--verbose-report` flag, Mythril will give you the transaction data needed to violate the assertion.
 Can you tell why "calldata" in Mythril's output has that particular value?

 ### Exercise 3 - Continuous Integration with Github Projects